tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 The Spectrum NetDevice from Nicola Baldo is the basis for the implementation.

-The implementation also borrows from the ns-2 models developed by Zheng and Lee, and certain aspects of those models have been ported over.
+The implementation also plans to borrow from the ns-2 models developed by Zheng and Lee in the future.

 APIs
 ####